 Japanese breakfast is a wondrous thing; hearty and heartwarming yet delicate and light, there’s nary a better way to begin a day than with aromatic rice, a piece of grilled fish, and a bowl of miso soup.
 Koya delivers exactly that, alongside a range of other riffs on breakfast as true to their roots as to their location.
 The English breakfast udon is a London salaryman’s dream — a warming broth of fat udon noodles topped with a fried egg, bacon and shiitake mushroom.
 While kippers, egg, and “butter rice” is an umami-fest with miso soup on the side, sure to see anyone through to lunch.

 This Bombay-style chain’s bacon naan roll with chilli tomato jam and cream cheese is justly famous.
-The bacon, dry-cured for five days with rock salt and Demerara sugar, is sourced from London’s favourite butcher, the Ginger Pig, and the naan are served still-warm and sprinkled with fresh herbs.
-For something a little more substantial, the Big Bombay features spicy, award-winning sausages from Ludlow (a mecca for tube meat) and masala-spiced baked beans.
+The bacon is sourced from award-winning producer Ramsay of Carluke, and the naan are served still-warm and sprinkled with fresh herbs.
+For something a little more substantial, the Big Bombay features spicy, award-winning sausages from Maynard’s Farm, north of Ludlow (a mecca for tube meat) and masala-spiced baked beans.
 It’s worth topping it off with a banana and mango lassi, too.

 It would be easy to talk about Italo’s charmingly ramshackle, genuine interior, its secluded Vauxhall location, and its raft of much-better-than-above-average deli staples in the context of its breakfast menu, but it would be even easier to just list off the following dishes.
 Saffron leeks, fried shallots, and crisp toast; wild mushroom kitchari with the spiced hum-crunch of sev and tart apple raita; a baked vacherin with potatoes, cornichons, and quince jelly.
 At breakfast.
 Get among it.